EnmanuelFerrer/to-do-list/README.md

 localhost:3000/to-dos
 ```

-in the input to interact with the To-Do List.
+in the input to interact with the To-Do List application.

+### 1. Creating a new To-Do
 ---

-### Creating a new To-Do

 Use the **GET** method and type: